Home Writing Projects Setup Protocol CV

 --tasks arithmetic \

---sample-size 500 \
+--sample-size 0 \

-The harness GSM8K command is:
+The full zero-shot GSM8K harness run is:

 uv run talkie-evals harness \